 Click on Create in the toolbar.
 This will open the page to create a policy.

 In the Create Policy page, Give a name, Administrative description, policy statement.
-Then check Enable Retention check box as shown in the fig below.
+Then check the Enable Retention checkbox as shown in the fig below.

 Then click on Add a retention stage. link.
 This will open the Stage properties dialog box.
 We need to give the event like Created Date + 60 days means this will cause the stage to activate.

-There are lot of actions defined in it and we should use as per our requirement.
+There are a lot of actions defined in it and we should use as per our requirement.

-- Permanently Delete: If you will chose this action, the item will permanently get deleted.
+- Permanently Delete: If you will choose this action, the item will permanently get deleted.

-- Start a workflow: If you will chose this action, it will start a workflow but make sure it is previously exists.
+- Start a workflow: If you will choose this action, it will start a workflow but make sure it previously exists.